Blue-Scoop/CIP_Final-Project/README.md

 This project is intended for the developer to polish python programming skills during the development

----

 ## Features

-- **Engaging Gameplay:** Multiple categories of enemies categorized by word length and difficulty, each with distinct visuals.
+- **Engaging Gameplay**: Multiple categories of enemies categorized by word length and difficulty, each with distinct visuals.
 - **Dynamic Spawning:** Sharks spawn at timed intervals with a maximum on-screen limit to balance challenge.
 - **Responsive Input:** Real-time keyboard input tracking to match words and provide immediate feedback.
 - **Score & Lives System:** Track your progress with a clean display of score and remaining lives.